-- 3. Meets one of the following criteria: - a.
-Is currently in an activity receiving a sub-minimum wage; or
+3. Meets one of the following criteria:

 In addition to the criteria above, to be eligible for job development, systematic instruction or intensive job coaching under Advanced Supported Employment, the participant must have received the discovery service under Advanced Supported Employment through its completion or the completion of the discovery/profile phase through OVR and the case was closed.